-Our Offshore/Offshore Manufactured Products segment provides technology-driven, highly-engineered products and services for offshore oil and natural gas production systems and facilities globally, as well as certain products and services to the offshore and land-based drilling and completion markets.
+Our Offshore Manufactured Products segment provides technology-driven, highly-engineered products and services for offshore oil and natural gas production systems and facilities globally, as well as certain products and services to the offshore drilling and completion markets.
 This segment also produces a variety of products for use in industrial, military and other applications outside the traditional energy industry.
-Additionally, we are investing in research and product development related to, and (and) have been awarded select contracts and are bidding on additional projects that projects to facilitate the development of alternative energy sources, including offshore wind and deepsea mineral gathering opportunities.
-This segment is particularly influenced by global spending on deepwater drilling and production, which is primarily driven by our customers' customers' longer-term commodity demand forecasts and outlook for crude oil and natural gas prices.
-Approximately 65% 90% of Offshore/Offshore Manufactured Products segment sales in the first nine three months of 2023 2024 were driven by our customers' customers' capital spending for products and services used in exploratory and developmental drilling, greenfield offshore production infrastructure, and subsea pipeline tie-in and repair system applications, along with upgraded equipment for existing offshore drilling rigs and other vessels (referred to herein as "project-driven" project-driven products and services" services").
+Additionally, we are investing in research and product development (and have been awarded select contracts and are bidding on additional projects) to facilitate the development of alternative energy sources, including offshore wind and deepsea mineral gathering opportunities.
+This segment is particularly influenced by global spending on deepwater drilling and production, which is primarily driven by our customers' longer-term commodity demand forecasts and outlook for crude oil and natural gas prices.
+Approximately 90% of Offshore Manufactured Products segment sales in the first three six months of 2024 were driven by our customers' capital spending for products and services used in exploratory and developmental drilling, greenfield offshore production infrastructure, and subsea pipeline tie-in and repair system applications, along with upgraded equipment for existing offshore drilling rigs and other vessels (referred to herein as "project-driven products and services").
 Deepwater oil and gas development projects typically involve significant capital investments and multi-year development plans.
 Such projects are generally undertaken by larger exploration, field development and production companies (primarily international oil companies and state-run national oil companies) using relatively conservative crude oil and natural gas pricing assumptions.
 Given the long lead times associated with field development, we believe some of these deepwater projects, once approved for development, are generally less susceptible to change based on short-term fluctuations in the price of crude oil and natural gas.

-Backlog reported by our Offshore/Offshore Manufactured Products segment increased decreased to \$348 \$305 million as of September 30, 2023 March 31, 2024 from \$308 \$327 million as of December 31, 2022 and \$258 million as of September 30, 2022 December 31, 2023.
-Bookings totaled \$129 million \$66 million in the third first quarter of 2023, 2024, yielding a quarterly book-to-bill ratio of 1.2x (1.2x year-to-date) 0.8x.
+Backlog reported by our Offshore Manufactured Products segment decreased to \$305 \$300 million as of March 31, 2024 June 30, 2024 from \$327 million as of December 31, 2023.
+Bookings totaled \$66 million \$101 million in the first second quarter of 2024, yielding a quarterly book-to-bill ratio of 0.8x 1.0x (0.9x year-to-date).
 The following table sets forth backlog as of the dates indicated (in millions).